 The two primary schools of thought in robotic design are biomimetic and functional.
 Biomimetic designs seek to translate natural systems (biological forms) into engineering principles.
 Notable examples include Boston Dynamics’ Spot, the Wyss Institute at Harvard’s RoboBees, and Festo’s BionicKangaroo.
 On the other hand, functional designs focus on identifying specific hardware requirements and high-level functionalities, analyzing, and integrating unit interactions to address particular scenarios or problems.
 Prominent examples include iRobot’s Roomba, Kuka’s KR QUANTEC series, and ABB’s YuMi.
 These design philosophies are not mutually exclusive and robotic design often draws on both approaches to construct viable robots.

 Humanoid robots are considered a subset of biomimetic design that focuses on replicating and enhancing the human form.
 Though researchers differ on whether the humanoid form is most efficient for robotic designs and use cases, Figure believes that multi-functional humanoid robots are best suited for a world where most tasks are already designed for human interactions.
 Prominent tech figures including Tesla CEO Elon Musk and NVIDIA CEO Jensen Huang have voiced support for this view.
 In March 2024, Musk, whose company is developing the Optimus humanoid robot, stated that “Earth is already tailor-made for generalized humanoid robots.”
-Huang agreed with Musk’s sentiment at Computex, a large computer hardware conference in Taiwan, in June 2024, noting that “the easiest robots to adapt into the world are humanoid robots because we built the world for us.
+Huang agreed with Musk’s sentiment at Computex, the foremost computer hardware conference in Taiwan, in June 2024, noting that “the easiest robots to adapt into the world are humanoid robots because we built the world for us.
 We also have the most amount of data to train these robots than other types of robots because we have the same physique.”
 According to Figure, the development of future Figure robot models will proceed under the following guidelines:

 “Our team is designing a fully electromechanical humanoid, including hands.
 The goal is to develop hardware with the physical capabilities of a non-expert human.
 We are measuring this in terms of range of motion, payload, torque, cost of transport and speed, and will continue to improve through rapid cycles of development, each cycle as part of a continuum.”

-Robotics & Human Safety
+Robotics and Human Safety

 Asimov’s Three Laws of Robotics have been a common framework for robotic operating principles since they were introduced in his 1942 short story, Runaround.
 The moral quandaries Asimov explored have challenged, motivated, and most of all, inspired generations to push the boundaries of the future.
 Entrepreneurs like Adcock, Musk, and Bezos claim Asimov as an important influence on their philosophies and work.
 Given the First Law stating that “a robot may not injure a human being or, through inaction, allow a human being to come to harm,” Figure prioritizes human safety as a core tenet of its operating philosophy:

-“[Safety is] essential that our humanoids will be able to interact with humans in the workplace safely.
+“Safety: It’s essential that our humanoids will be able to interact with humans in the workplace safely.
 We will design them to be able to adhere to industry standards and corporate requirements.”

 Adcock has gone on record to say that a “high safety track record will be needed before building trust of the robot in your home.”
-Dovetailing with the initial business plan to pursue enterprise opportunities and increase capital efficiency early on, Figure has opted to initially enter corporate labor industries where training could be more generalized in a structured warehouse or shipping environment as opposed to the highly unstructured environment of households.
+In line with the initial business plan to pursue enterprise opportunities and increase capital efficiency early on, Figure has opted to initially enter corporate labor industries where training could be more generalized in a structured warehouse or shipping environment as opposed to the highly unstructured environment of households.

 Market